-With the increase of Wizz Air flights to Kutaisi from all over Europe, more and more travellers are starting or ending their Georgia itinerary in the third-largest city.
+With Wizz Air flights to Kutaisi from all over Europe, more and more travellers are starting or ending their Georgia itinerary in the third-largest city.
 This means that travellers who want to spend some time at the Black Sea are looking for the best way to get from Kutaisi to Batumi or back from Batumi to Kutaisi.

 Wondering about how you should travel between these two cities?
 Let us break down all the possible options for this route including by bus, train, taxi or car and the best way to get directly from Kutaisi Airport to Batumi or back.

 If you’re spending a few days in Kutaisi (and you absolutely should!), there are four main options for how to get from Kutaisi to Batumi: bus, train, taxi or car.
 The distance from Kutaisi to Batumi is 151km.